What is NFT artwork and how does it work?

 The source code for the World Wide Web, written by Sir Tim Berners-Lee in 1991, was sold as an NFT by Sotheby's for $5.4 million.
 (Credit: Noam Galai/Getty Images)

-“There is something of a land grab going on in the NFT space, where we see for the first time ever the ability to assign and prove ownership of digital goods not managed by a central intermediary.
-Digital content creators now have a direct route to market and the ability to monetise their creations,” explains Chris Becker, blockchain lead at Investec.
+NFTs allow creators and owners the ability to assign and prove ownership of digital goods not managed by a central intermediary.
+Digital content creators now have a direct route to market and the ability to monetise their creations.

 Since the dawn of the Internet, the gatekeepers of digital value creation have typically been large technology and media companies whose business models centre on gathering audiences and, in turn, advertising revenue.
 This revenue is directed mostly to the platform, not the content creators responsible for attracting the crowds – a dynamic which many artists consider fundamentally unjust.

-Art seems to be the first use-case and realisation of this disintermediation, says Becker, but the disruption in other verticals such as music may soon become more apparent.
+Art seems to be the first use-case and realisation of this disintermediation, but the disruption in other verticals such as music may soon become more apparent.

 How are NFTs different to mainstream art?